gokceuludogan/bouncmpe.github.io/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [CONTRIBUTING.md Code of Conduct](blob/master/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Boğaziçi University Computer Engineering Code of Conduct](https://github.com/bouncmpe/.github/blob/main/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to @doganulus.
+Please report unacceptable behavior to [@doganulus](https://github.com/doganulus).

 ## I Have a Question